UnionOfRAD/manual/jp/02_lithium_basics/01_new_in_php_5.3.md

 In fact, the phar:/// works very similar to the file:/// syntax you might already be used to.
 This allows you to use fopen() and opendir() on a phar much like you would on a conventional filesystem setup.

-Lithium plugins are packaged and distributed as phars.
-This makes downloading a plugin from the central repository faster and more efficient, while at the same allowing Lithium to access every part of the plugin in it's compact, distributable state.
+li3 plugins are packaged and distributed as phars.
+This makes downloading a plugin from the central repository faster and more efficient, while at the same allowing li3 to access every part of the plugin in it's compact, distributable state.

 For more information, run `li3 help Library` at the console.

 ## New Extensions: Intl, Fileinfo, Sqlite3, Mysqlnd

 There are a number of new extensions to PHP that are worth mentioning here as well.
-These new extensions can be used in Lithium applications, and are used by the core framework itself.
+These new extensions can be used in li3 applications, and are used by the core framework itself.

 ### Intl